 Make your journey as comfortable as possible.

 You’re going to be on the road and driving for hours at a time, so it is essential to make yourself as comfortable as possible.
+From the meal planning to prepare on the road, to bring layers and pillows for extra comfort.
 The following are great suggestions that will make your drive a little easier:

 - Plenty of water